 Another pre-conference tip applies during travel.
 Your event begins the moment you begin traveling.
 Most people think they don’t have to be ready until the morning of the first day of a conference.
 However, you can do some amazing networking on buses, planes and trains on the way to the event.
 You likely you can meet people from your home city on the way to a conference you both are attending.
 When I was on my way to CES one year, I made the most amazing connection on the plane on the way there.
 Remember:

 - Put business cards in your carry-on.

-- Be ready for your elevator pitch or context come-on them moment you leave the house.
+- Be ready for your elevator pitch or context come on the moment you leave the house.

 - Set aside some time at the end of each day to write on each card what you talked about and any tidbits you want to remember.

 - Want to increase your Twitter followers?
-Tweet every single person you meet that it was nice meeting them.
+Tweet every single person you meet to say it was nice meeting them.
 You will get activity, retweets and follows–especially if you use the event hashtag.

 - Block out time in your calendar the day after the conference to do follow-up while everything is fresh.
 I always set aside time after a conference to be the first to follow-up.
 Not only does this make you look on the ball, you also get to be the first in the door with potential contacts.

-- Special Note: You also want to block out time to transfer all of your notes into action items while it is still fresh.
-Don’t waste all of the things you learned by letting your notes languish.
-The biggest overlooked part of going to a conference effectively is the day after–managing all of the notes and contacts.
+Insider Tip: You also want to block out time to transfer all of your notes into action items while they still are fresh.
+Don’t waste all of the things you learned in conference sessions by letting your notes languish.
+The most often overlooked part of going to a conference effectively is the day after–make time to manage all of the notes and contacts you get.